Fischhoff, Sieg Elected 2021 AAAS Fellows

-Baruch Fischhoff is the Howard Heinz University Professor in the Department of Engineering and Public Policy and Institute for Politics and Strategy.
-His research examines the judgments of experts and laypeople related to personal and public policy decisions involving health, safety and the environment.
-He has worked on topics as diverse as climate change, intelligence analysis, pandemic disease (including COVID-19), nuclear power, personal safety, trauma triage, breast cancer, pharmaceutical regulation and sexually transmitted infections.
+Fischhoff is the Howard Heinz University Professor in the Institute for Politics and Strategy, as well as the College of Engineering’s Department of Engineering and Public Policy.
+His research examines in the judgments of experts and laypeople related to personal and public policy decisions involving health, safety, and the environment.
+He has worked on topics as diverse as climate change, intelligence analysis, pandemic disease (including COVID-19), nuclear power, personal safety, trauma triage, breast cancer, pharmaceutical regulation, and sexually transmitted infections.

-Fischhoff is an elected member of the National Academy of Sciences and the National Academy of Medicine, as well as former president of the Society for Judgment and Decision Making and the Society for Risk Analysis.
+Fischhoff is an elected member of the National Academy of Sciences and the National Academy of Medicine, as well as former president of both the Society for Judgment and Decision Making and the Society for Risk Analysis.
 He has chaired committees of the U.S. Food and Drug Administration, Environmental Protection Agency, and the National Academy of Sciences.
 He is also a fellow of American Psychological Association (APA), Association for Psychological Science, Society of Experimental Psychologists and Society for Risk Analysis.
-He has received the APA Award for Distinguished Contributions to Psychology, Carnegie Mellon's William H. and Frances S. Ryan Award for Meritorious Teaching, a doctorate of humanities honoris causa from Lund University, an Andrew Carnegie Fellowship, and the Sigma Xi William Procter Prize for Scientific Achievement.
+He has received the APA Award for Distinguished Contributions to Psychology, Carnegie Mellon’s Ryan Award for Meritorious Teaching, a Doctorate of Humanities honoris causa from Lund University, an Andrew Carnegie Fellowship, and the Sigma Xi William Procter Prize for Scientific Achievement.

-The study of mathematics drew Sieg to research mathematical logic, and the philosophy and history of modern mathematics.
+The study of mathematics drew Sieg to research in mathematical logic and also in philosophy and history of modern mathematics.
 His mathematical work has been mainly in proof theory, a part of logic that is deeply connected with central methodological issues for mathematics.
-The proof theoretic research is complemented by conceptual analyses of work by preeminent mathematicians and logicians of the 20th century, namely, Richard Dedekind, David Hilbert, Paul Bernays, Kurt Gödel and Alan Turing.
-He co-edited Hilbert's "Unpublished Lecture Notes on Logic and Arithmetic: 1917 to 1933" and Gödel's "Collected Works."
+The proof theoretic research is complemented by conceptual analyses of work by pre-eminent mathematicians and logicians of the 20th century, namely, Dedekind, Hilbert, Bernays, Gödel and Turing.
+He co-edited Hilbert’s “Unpublished Lecture Notes on Logic and Arithmetic: 1917 to 1933” and Gödel’s “Collected Works.

 Sieg has long-standing interests in technology-supported learning in logic, elementary set and computability theory.
 His proof theoretic work on automated proof search provides the basis for dynamic, context dependent tutoring for proof construction.
 That holds, in particular, for his web-based course, “Logic & Proofs,” which he created in the framework of CMU’s Open Learning Initiative.